 Johnson came a cropper in 2009 because, although a British citizen and long-time resident of the UK, like all Americans living outside the U.S. who have not formally renounced their citizenship, he continued to be regarded by the US as an American citizen for tax purposes.

 In addition to being legally required to file a tax return every year, American expats are also technically required to pay U.S. tax on certain financial gains – including on any gains from the sale of a primary residence – that are normally taxed by the U.S., but not by the country in which they are living.

 Although he initially vowed not to pay the 20% capital gains tax when he was informed that he owed it, after the house sale had gone through, Johnson eventually did, in 2015.

-He quietly renounced his US citizenship the following year.
+He quietly renounced his U.S. citizenship in 2016.